snickers54/application-assessment/README.md

 I used apidoc.js to generate a nice documentation : `npm install apidoc -g` Which you can find inside `apidoc/` folder, no need to serve it, it's only html with Javascript.

-To start manually, you need to install `mongodb`, launch it : `mongod --config /usr/local/etc/mongod.conf` and then launch my app : `node ./api/index.js`
+To start manually, you need to launch mongodb : `mongod --config /usr/local/etc/mongod.conf` and then launch my app : `node ./api/index.js`

 Then you can access to `http://localhost:4242/` which will answer you in json.